Deep Calibration of Interest Rates Model: A systematic approach with Deep Calibration (DC) for interest rate models

 In what follows, we will present two different approaches to calibrate IR models.
-Both the approaches actually are not model-dependent and could be applied to any model (financial or not) as long as what we call the Observable Quantity Of Interest (OQOI) which has to be a relevant information bearer, can be both observed (in the market in our financial context) and obtained through an analytical expression from our model. \\ \\ One of the main concerns of our DC models is the ease of use, regarding data.
-We want to use easily available data in the market and data that wouldn't need much transformations.
-For the training of our DL models we decide to use in both approaches synthetic data.
-Many reasons are in that favour :
+Both approaches are not model-dependent (and thus systematic) and could be applied to any model (financial or not) as long as what we call the Observable Quantity of Interest (OQOI), which must be a relevant information bearer, can be both observed (in the market, in our financial context) and obtained through an analytical expression from the model that one wants to calibrate.

+One of the main concerns of our DC models is the ease of use regarding data.
+We aim to use easily available market data that require minimal transformations.
+For the training of our DL models, we decided to use synthetic data based on numerical simulations in both approaches.
+In more detail, we generate the synthetic datasets from a set of parameters calibrated from real market data (see Sections \ref{sec:datasetconstr} and \ref{sec:dataZC}).
+There are many reasons in favor of this approach:

-\begin{itemize} \item The data set becomes of unlimited size ; \item We can modify the data to be more representative of a specific context (a stressed one for example) or we can decide to include many different contexts ; \item Unlike the other calibration papers mentioned previously, we can measure our error directly vis-à-vis the real parameters, we do not need the intermediary of another quantity like an option price. \item Our DL architectures get to actually learn what \emph{drives} the IR model.
-Which means that when out-of-sample calibrating (out of the learning process) the DL model will find the parameters that really suit the IR model.
-If we used real world data instead, we would have found the parameters corresponding to the real world data closer to the IR model's.
-In other words, using synthetic data allows us to replicate the behaviour of the IR model we are currently calibrating. \end{itemize}
+\begin{itemize} \item The dataset becomes of unlimited size. \item We can modify the data to be more representative of a specific context (a stressed one, for example), or we can decide to include many different contexts. \item Unlike the other calibration papers mentioned previously, we can measure our error directly vis-à-vis the real parameters. \item Our DL architectures gets to actually learn what \textit{drives} the IR model.
+This means that when performing out-of-sample calibration (outside of the learning process), the DL model will find the parameters that truly suit the given IR model.
+If, instead, real-world data were used, we would have found the parameters corresponding to the real-world data closer to the IR model.
+In other words, using synthetic data allows us to replicate the behavior of the model we are currently calibrating. \end{itemize}